svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 permalink: "jwt-token-authentication-with-spring-boot/index.html"
 ---

-## Table of contents:
+## Table of contents
 1. <a title="Introduction: JWT Token" href="#introduction">Introduction</a>
-2. <a title="pre-requisites" href="#pre-requisites">PRE-requisites</a>
+2. <a title="pre-requisites" href="#pre-requisites">Prerequisite</a>
 3. <a title="Spring Security: Ajax authentication" href="#ajax-authentication">Ajax authentication</a>
 4. <a title="jwt-authentication" href="#jwt-authentication">JWT Authentication</a>

-### <a name="introduction" id="introduction">Introduction</a>
+## <a name="introduction" id="introduction">Introduction</a>

-This article will guide you on how you can implement JWT authentication with Spring Boot.
+This article is a guide on implementing JWT authentication with Spring Boot.

+At the minimum client needs to exchange username and password for JWT to be used for sending authenticated requests.

 The following are basic flows for implementing API security:

-1. Ajax Authentication
+1. Ajax Login Authentication
 2. JWT Token Authentication

-### <a name="pre-requisites" id="pre-requisites">PRE-requisites</a>
+## <a name="pre-requisites" id="pre-requisites">Prerequisite</a>

-Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before going further reading the article.
+Please checkout the sample code/project from the following GitHub [repository](https://github.com/svlada/springboot-security-jwt).

 This project is using H2 in-memory database to store sample user data.
 To make things easier I have created data fixtures and configured Spring Boot to automatically load them on the application startup (```/jwt-demo/src/main/resources/data.sql```).

-Overall project structure is shown below:
+The overall project structure is shown below:

 ```java
 +---main